torresga/99_red_balloons/README.md

 TODO

 - Balloons need to disappear after 10 seconds if they are not caught.
-- I want the zeppelin to be drawn over the balloons.
-I have no idea how to do that.
-- Play 99 red balloons.
-Because Nena is awesome.

 DONE

 - After 60 seconds, if player has not caught 99 balloons, they lose.
 - If player catches 99 balloons they win.
 Any balloons they catch after they win should not reflect in the counter
+- Play 99 red balloons.
+Because Nena is awesome.